The fact is, 9 out of 10 new businesses will fail. That’s why getting all the help you can to increase your chances of succeeding is critical.

 There are a ton of free resources for entrepreneurs available offline and online, but how do you discern which ones are worth your time, and which ones are just noise?
 It can be hard to tell the difference if you don’t dig into these tools yourself, so that’s exactly what I’ve done.

-While I encountered many worthless “resources” on my endeavor to track down the good ones, I also discovered that there are more valuable free online tools for entrepreneurs than I originally thought.
-That’s why I figured it would be helpful for other entrepreneurs if I broke down my favorite free tools and websites for small business owners just getting started.
+While I encountered many worthless “resources” on my endeavour to track down the good ones, I also discovered that there are more valuable free online tools for entrepreneurs than I originally thought.
+That’s why I figured it would be helpful for other entrepreneurs if I broke down my favourite free tools and websites for small business owners just getting started.

 In this guide, I’ll discuss tools that you can use to enhance your knowledge of the business world, help you create the perfect social media posts, improve your company’s internal and external communications, assist with branding, help you track down investors and other helpful organizations, and more.
 We’ll even talk about some resources that provide assistance with project management, best accounting practices, and eCommerce.